nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Room Management

 <div markdown="block" class="alert alert-info">
-**:information_source: Rooms are always sorted in ascending order by room number in all views**
+**:information_source: Rooms are always sorted in ascending order by room number in all views.**
 </div>

 #### Add a room : `oadd`